Portfolio

 Selected Projects

-NM Vaccine Registration System
+New Mexico Vaccine Registration System

 Statewide vaccine registration, eligibility, scheduling, provider operations, and reporting for 1.4M+ residents and 700+ providers.

-NM Vaccine Registration System
+New Mexico Vaccine Registration System

 Statewide vaccine registration, eligibility, scheduling, provider operations, and reporting for 1.4M+ residents and 700+ providers.